 However, it does depend on where you want to buy.
 Prices at London auctions have recently gone up and it’s likely that you could end up paying a normal market rate for properties in central London particularly.

 Remember, too, that very cheap houses could hide expensive legacies.
 If you’ve got the time – and money – for a renovation project, it’s a great place to pick up a bargain.
 However, if you want a ready-to-move-in home, you may not save that much by buying at auction.

 Property site Zoopla became the first place to launch an online property auction in 2010, a move they felt would soon become the future for property auctions.
 We can’t find anything on the website to suggest they’ve continued with their online auctions, but they certainly started a trend which has been followed by other sites.

-At Auction Move you simply need to register, which includes an identity check to make sure you are who you say you are, and then you’ll be able to bid for your dream house online.
 Our advice above still applies, and make sure you don’t get too over-confident – we all know how easy it is to make impulse buys with the click of a button, though most of the time they don’t end up costing us thousands!